 I always thought that the disaster route signs posted beside some of our highways indicated the route that people would take if they had to evacuate during a disaster or major emergency.
-I was mistaken in my belief as these signs actually indicate routes that may only be used by emergency services consisting of police, fire, ambulance and other responders that have been issued with placards to identify their vehicles.
+I was mistaken in my belief as these signs actually indicate routes that may only be used by emergency services consisting of police, fire, ambulance and other qualified responders.

 The entire system will not be automatically activated in the event of a disaster unless it is necessary.
 It is possible that only one route or part of a route will be needed and the rest will remain available for the use of the general public.
 Closure is meant to be flexible according to need and may change during an incident.